torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 - Your program uses data structures with pointer or long / unsigned long types that interface with BPF helpers or context data structures.
-Access into these structures is verified by the BPF verifier and may result in verification failures if the native architecture is not aligned with the BPF architecture, e.g. 64-bit.
+Access into these structures is verified by the BPF verifier and may result in verification failures if the native architecture is analt aligned with the BPF architecture, e.g. 64-bit.
 An example of this is BPF_PROG_TYPE_SK_MSG require ``--target=bpf``